bcgov/hcap/README.md

 To deploy the database to OpenShift, use the Makefile target `make db-prep` followed by  `make db-create`.

+To tunnel into the databases, use `make db-postgres-tunnel`.
+In order to login to the OpenShift API, use the token in the OpenShift portal (click your name at the top right corner -> Copy login command).

 ### MongoDB

 The database used is based off of the OCIO RocketChat configuration found [here](https://github.com/BCDevOps/platform-services/blob/master/apps/rocketchat/template-mongodb.yaml).
 This defines a stateful set object with a default of three replicas.
 Database credentials are stored in a secret (HCAP uses the secret name of `hcap-mongodb`).
 The template also defines a persistent volume claim with the storage class `netapp-file-standard`.